mylena13s/mylena13s/README.md

 My name is Mylena, I'm from Brazil and I'm currently a student of Computer Engineering at UNIVESP, the Virtual University of the State of São Paulo.

-📊 Passionate about Data Science and Machine Learning
+📊 Passionate about Machine Learning

 🏦 I’m currently working at **Santander Bank**